-Making a good first impression is important for building relationships with other people.
-In the business world, a positive first impression is crucial for creating profitable, sustainable, and long-term working relationships.
+Making a good first impression is important for building relationships.
+A positive first impression is crucial for creating profitable, sustainable, and long-term working relationships.
 It is important to inform interns of the proper ways to present themselves in the workplace and reinforce these lessons by showing them the proper steps to becoming successful.